reactjs/rfcs/text/0000-module-component-type.md

 ```

-This doesn't use the dot syntax often used for compound components, and so the relationship between these components is not immediately apparent.
+This doesn't use the dot notation often used for compound components, and so the relationship between these components is not immediately apparent.

-So the motivation here is to find a way to use the dot syntax, while still keeping the benefits of tree shaking.
+So the motivation here is to find a way to use the dot notation, while still keeping the benefits of tree shaking.

 Two options would be: